 In 1863, under pressure from the Colonial Office in London which had received repeated petitions from the reformers, Douglas allowed the election of part of his Legislative Council.
 This wasn't yet responsible government, however, since two-thirds of the council would still be appointed and responsible to Douglas, not to the people.
 Finally, in 1864 Douglas was encouraged to retire.

-To replace Douglas, England sent two governors, one for each colony.
+To replace Douglas, Britain sent two governors, one for each colony.
 Both faced problems.
 The mainland colony was deeply in debt because of the cost of road building to the gold fields.
 Although the miners appreciated the roads, they proved to be reluctant taxpayers.
 On Vancouver Island the governor's attempts to tax land and income were resisted by the elected members of the Assembly, like de Cosmos, who would be targets of this tax.

-In an attempt to make the colonies more governable, England agreed to proposals for a union of the two colonies and in 1866 Vancouver Island and British Columbia became one colony.
+In an attempt to make the colonies more governable, Great Britain agreed to proposals for a union of the two colonies and in 1866 Vancouver Island and British Columbia became one colony.
 There were some arguments about whether the new capital should be in New Westminster (on the mainland) or Victoria (on the island), but Victoria won out in 1868.

 Union didn't solve the debt problem in B.C., though, and five years later the colony would join the new country of Canada.